WARRANT OFFICER HISTORY

 3. SELECTION BOARD/MENTOR.
 The Selection Review board should include, if possible, a warrant officer qualified in MOS for which the applicant is being considered.
 After the commander makes his/her selection, an officer or warrant officer mentor should be assigned to assist the candidate in preparing the "Predetermination Packet" covered in the next section.

 1. REQUEST.
 The first step in the qualification process is the requirement for requesting approval from the Department of the Army MOS proponent for entry into the career field.
 This is called a request for predetermination.
-This application is prepared in conjunction with MNRR-OSF, ATTN: CW4 Jacqueline O'Keefe.
 The request will be prepared utilizing the Predetermination Packet Checklist, NYARNG Form 611-2-11, and the Resume format shown on this web site.
 The Predetermination Packet Checklist is the first of the three available (all within a single file) in either MS Word or Adobe Acrobat format at the bottom of this page.